Abeldsonndiku/Abeldsonndiku/README.md

-# Language Features for CSS, SCSS, and LESS files
+# Merge Conflict

 **Notice:** This extension is bundled with Visual Studio Code.
 It can be disabled but not uninstalled.

 ## Features

-See [CSS, SCSS and Less in VS Code](https://code.visualstudio.com/docs/languages/css) to learn about the features of this extension.
+See [Merge Conflicts in VS Code](https://code.visualstudio.com/docs/editor/versioncontrol#_merge-conflicts) to learn about features of this extension.

-Please read the [CONTRIBUTING.md](https://github.com/microsoft/vscode/blob/master/extensions/css-language-features/CONTRIBUTING.md) file to learn how to contribute to this extension.